Scientists have identified a new internal regulator that helps control the body’s response to fight infection.

 The international collaboration of scientists and clinicians included co-first authors Dr Miriam Walden from Leeds and Dr Lei Tian from Pennsylvania, as well as researchers from the University of Liverpool, The Wistar Institute (Philadelphia), UbiQ Bio BV (Amsterdam), Warsaw University of Life Sciences and Lund University.

-For interview requests please contact Simon Moore, University of Leeds press officer, on 0113 34 38059 and email@example.com.
+For interview requests please email Simon Moore, University of Leeds press officer at firstname.lastname@example.org.

 The top image is a visualisation of the BRISC-SHMT2 protein, created by Jeroen Claus from Phospho Biomedical Animation.